Akuli/jou/doc/compiler_internals/type-checking.md

 To make sure that importing anything `@public`-decorated works smoothly, the compiler handles imported symbols very similarly to symbols defined in the same file: it just does things with the `AstStatement` data structures.
-The only difference is that imported `AstStatement` data structures come from parsing the imported file instead of the current file.
+The only difference is that imported `AstStatement`s come from parsing the imported file instead of the current file.
 For most things, this makes no difference.